June – August 2024 (with a sneak peek event on May 11)

 Saturday, May 11th, 2pm

-Join us for a conversation about the exhibition, and how the collection came to be, between three Flow Chart Foundation trustees: Ashbery Estate Executor and bibliographer David Kermani and poets (and close Ashbery friends) Dara Barrois/Dixon and Eugene Richie, moderated by Ashbery Resource Center Archivist Nina Boutsikaris.
+We offered a conversation about the exhibition and how the collection came to be featuring three Flow Chart Foundation trustees: Ashbery Estate Executor and bibliographer David Kermani and poets (and close Ashbery friends) Dara Barrois/Dixon and Eugene Richie, moderated by Ashbery Resource Center Archivist Nina Boutsikaris.

 March 2024 – April 2024: “if recopying is to author”